Bombardment of Algiers (1784): Aftermath

 The bombardment was unsuccessful, but the Dey finally opened to negotiations in 1785, alerted by a third bombardment being in the works and the promise of bombarding Algiers every year until they became willing to negotiate.
-The bombardments had already convinced the Ottoman Tripolitania to sign a peace traty with Spain in 1784.
-Eventually, a peacy treaty was signed on June 14, 1786, putting an end to Barbary privateering against Spain and allowing a Spanish consulate in Algiers along with toleration of Catholicism in the city, in exchange for a final payment of 700,000 pesos.
+The bombardments had already convinced the Ottoman Tripolitania to sign a peace treaty with Spain in 1784.
+Eventually, a peace treaty was signed on June 14, 1786, putting an end to Barbary privateering against Spain and allowing a Spanish consulate in Algiers along with toleration of Catholicism in the city, in exchange for a final payment of 700,000 pesos.
 It was later found out the parts had signed two different treaties, which had to be sorted out with new negotiations, but except by some alterations in relation to the Spanish possession of Oran, the final treatise was left according to the Spanish version.

-For the first time in centuries, Spain found itself free from being a target of the Barbary slave trade, which led to the extensive development of villages and crops in the Mediterranean coast, previously deterred from exploiting due to the attacks of Barbary corsairs.
+For the first time in centuries, Spain found itself free from being a target of the Barbary slave trade, which led to the extensive development of villages and crops on the Mediterranean coast, previously deterred from exploiting due to the attacks of Barbary corsairs.
 In order to honor the conclusion of the conflict and open trade, Floridablanca sent a diplomatic fleet to Constantinople.
-However, Barbary attacks would return during the unstability of the Napoleonic Wars, until eventually disappearing with the French conquest of Algeria.
+However, Barbary attacks would return during the instability of the Napoleonic Wars, until eventually disappearing with the French conquest of Algeria.